-Economic and Political Risk
+Economic Risk

-We operate in various geographies and our business and financial operations are susceptible to regional and global economic, political and regulatory changes.
 We may be affected by economic and capital markets conditions and economic shocks around the globe as a result of increasingly connected global markets.
 Factors such as changes in interest rates, foreign exchange rates, market volatility, housing prices, consumer spending, saving and debt, business investment and inflation around the globe can affect the business and economic environments in which we operate.
-Continued economic and political uncertainty may give rise to increased business and strategic risks including those associated with industry restructuring, mergers and acquisitions, changing competitive dynamics and changes in the legal, regulatory and tax regimes in which our businesses operate.
-In addition, adverse economic conditions often arise in conjunction with volatile and deteriorating capital markets conditions, which can have an adverse impact on Client behaviour and in turn on our sales and profitability, credit and financial strength ratings, and capital and liquidity positions.
+In addition, adverse economic conditions often arise in conjunction with volatile and deteriorating capital markets conditions, which can have an adverse impact on Client behaviour, our sales and profitability, credit and financial strength ratings, and capital and liquidity positions.

-Currently, there are various factors that impact economic and political risk and uncertainty, including but not limited to the following examples:
+Currently, there are various factors that impact economic risk and uncertainty, including but not limited to the following examples: